Summertime Dog Safety

 Alcohol:

 Never give your dog alcohol.
 All alcohol contains ethanol, which can be lethal for dogs.
 Just a small amount can result in a change in behavior, breathing problems, cardiac arrest, induced coma, and even death.
 While you're probably not intentionally feeding your dog alcohol, unattended drinks and minor spills can be common in the household.
 Alcoholic drinks with a high sugar content (e.g. mixer drinks) are particularly inviting to dogs, so keep all drinks out of paw's reach and clean up any little spillages immediately.
+If you suspect your dog has consumed alcohol, seek immediate veterinary care.

 Image without a name